soezayar-hg/soezayar-hg/README.md

 Backend leader, systems architect, and product-minded engineer based in Bangkok, Thailand.

 I help teams build scalable backend systems, modernize legacy applications, and ship products with more clarity, stability, and long-term maintainability.
-My background spans backend, full-stack, and mobile development, but my strongest value comes from technical ownership, architecture decisions, and turning messy systems into cleaner ones.
+My background spans backend, full-stack, mobile, and increasingly AI-focused product development, with a strong interest in applying AI in practical ways that improve systems, workflows, and product capability.

 ## A Quick Intro